harisont/harisont.github.io/lists/svud-raq.md

 Talbanken and LinES, the two largest Swedish UD treebanks, used to label this edge differently: the former used [`amod`](https://universaldependencies.org/sv/dep/amod.html), the latter [`advmod`](https://universaldependencies.org/sv/dep/amod.html).

 But while two dispute, the third enjoys!
-Recent discussion led to re-analyze this as [secondary predication](https://universaldependencies.org/u/overview/complex-syntax.html#secondary-predicates), which implies using a clausal relation type.
+Recent discussion led to re-analyzing this as [secondary predication](https://universaldependencies.org/u/overview/complex-syntax.html#secondary-predicates), which implies using a clausal relation type.
 Since _själv_ is optional, the relation of choice is [`advcl`](https://universaldependencies.org/sv/dep/advcl.html).
 This is consistent with the pre-existing use of [`acl`](https://universaldependencies.org/sv/dep/acl.html) in cases like _du borde vara **dig själv**_, where the head is a nominal (_dig_).